jprtf/VSDtoVSDX-Converter/README.md

 # VSDtoVSDX-Converter
-A Powershell utility to mas convert Microsoft Visio VSD files to VSDX
+A Powershell utility to mass convert Microsoft Visio VSD files to VSDX